 Now, after all of that, is it possible that they could have agreed on anything?
 The answer is surprisingly, yes!
 Both of their websites, BarackObama.com and MittRomney.com, both require protection.
 They have responded to this necessity by protecting their sites with one of the best Internet Security companies on line today: Comodo.

 Comodo has been, as their motto states, “Creating Trust Online” for almost fifteen years and has the distinction of working hand in hand with many top companies around the world in protecting not only their websites but also utilizing their Internet Security software to defend against viruses and malware.
-Comodo has a wide variety of products that include SSL Certificates, Internet Security, Browsers, Cloud and Backup services, just to name a few of their products.
+Comodo has a wide variety of products that include SSL Certificates, Internet Security, Browsers, Cloud and Site Backup services, just to name a few of their products.

 It is good to see that these two political heavyweights, regardless of their views and opinions on countless topics, can at least agree on one very important thing.